jfxueX/Go/books/local/concurrency-in-go/ch02-modeling-your-code-CSP.md

 These abstractions allow us to confidently assert correctness.

-##### Is This Really a Silly Example?
+### Is This Really a Silly Example?

-Using individual computers seems like a contrived example to make a point, but personal computers weren’t always so ubiquitous\!
+Using individual computers seems like a contrived example to make a point, but personal computers weren’t always so ubiquitous!
 Up until the late 1970s, mainframes were the norm, and the common context developers used when thinking about problems concurrently was a program’s process.